 Bluetooth® technology also aids in the safe return to offices, commercial buildings, and public venues.

-I recently spoke with Dr. Yoshihiro Kawahara, a professor at the University of Tokyo in charge of the development of a smartphone-based safe return solution.
+I recently spoke with Dr. Yoshihiro Kawahara, a professor at the University of Tokyo in charge of the development of a smartphone-based contact tracing solution.
 The app, MOCHA, enabled the university to open campus facilities safely while COVID-19 forced many other universities to shut down.
-We discussed how their safe return solution helps prevent the spread of infection through monitoring congestion and measuring room occupancy in real time.
-Dr. Kawahara also explains how MOCHA can serve as a contact tracing solution in the event a member of the student body or faculty tests positive for COVID-19.
+We discussed how their solution helps prevent the spread of infection through monitoring congestion and measuring room occupancy in real time.
+Dr. Kawahara also explains how MOCHA can serve as a contact tracing solution in the event a student or faculty member tests positive for COVID-19.

 Q&A with Dr. Yoshihiro Kawahara